Bankstown Reservoir

-Bankstown Reservoir is a heritage-protected water tower and a local landmark situated in the suburb of Bankstown, Sydney, New South Wales, Australia.
+Bankstown Reservoir is a heritage-protected water tower and a local landmark situated in the Sydney suburb of Bankstown, New South Wales, Australia.
 Located 22 km west of Sydney CBD, the reservoir is elevated and was built on reinforced concrete piers, which is one of the oldest of this type that is still in use.

 The reservoir features various decorative attributes, plastered by hand, which lack in other functional reservoirs.
 Established in 1920, the reservoir serves a large area of South-Western Sydney.
+At the time of its construction in 1918, the reservoir was the largest elevated reinforced concrete reservoir in Australia.

 History

 In 1826, the reservoir was once a hanging site for bushrangers.
 Patrick Sullivan and James Moran, both members of Sullivan's gang, were hanged at the site on 18 October 1826 after creating a stir in the Bathurst district.
 The site on which the Reservoir sits may be connected with the earliest period of Bankstown's European settlement, transport routes, the bushrangers which traversed Liverpool Road and the appearance and carrying out of law and order in the district.